 Add the Guinness and wine to the Dutch oven and simmer scraping up any browned bits on the bottom of the pot.
 Add the beef broth, Worcestershire sauce, sugar, tomato paste, bay leaf and thyme to the liquid.
-Transfer the meat and the vegetables into the Dutch oven and season with a pinch of salt and pepper.
+Transfer the meat, potatoes and rest of the vegetables into the Dutch oven and season with a pinch of salt and pepper.

 Cover and cook in the oven for 2 hours or until the meat is tender.
 Stir in the peas at the end of the cooking time and cover.
 The residual heat will be enough to cook the peas through just prior to serving.

 I recommend using beef chuck roast instead of pre-cut stew meat from the butcher.
 Chuck roast tends to be more marbleized and will result in a more tender, flavorful stew.
 Ask the butcher to cut you a small chuck roast or buy a larger one and cut it in half.
 Freeze the other half for another time.

 If you liked this recipe, please let me know.
 Leave a comment at https://pineneedlesinmysalad.com.
 Also, don't miss a recipe.
 Sign up for my email newsletter on the website.